 On a cold winter’s evening, there can sometimes be no better feeling than turning on your electric blanket and later climbing into a warm, cosy bed and settling down for a great night’s sleep.

 When you need that little bit of extra warmth, electric blankets are perfect for giving you a blissful sleep.
 They come in all shapes and sizes with different features which can make knowing which one to go for that little bit trickier.

 How do electric blankets work?

-Electric blankets principally work by using insulated wires which have been placed into the fabric.
+Electric blankets principally work by using integrated electrical heating wires which have been placed into the fabric.
 When the blanket is switched on, this activates the wires which then heats up the fabric and bed.

 Electric blankets vary as to how hot they become and will usually include changeable heat settings to allow you to select different temperatures.

 The lowest heat generally starts from between 18 and 25 degrees Celsius, rising to between 48 and 56 degrees Celsius.

 You may be asking yourself why it wouldn’t just be easier and probably cheaper to use a hot water bottle over an electric blanket.
 The answer is that they differ quite a bit in how they work.

 Not only do electric blankets heat up the whole of the bed as opposed to just one area, but the heat will continue until the blanket is switched off, unlike a hot water bottle which instantly loses heat as soon as you’ve poured the hot water into the bottle.

 Can I leave my electric blanket on overnight?